INT You've decided to make the magnetic projectile launcher shown... | Channels for Pearson+

 Textbook QuestionTextbook Question

 INT You've decided to make the magnetic projectile launcher shown in FIGURE P30.58 for your science project.
 An aluminum bar slides along metal rails through a magnetic field B. The switch closes at t=0 s, while the bar is at rest, and a battery of emf εbat starts a current flowing around the loop.
 The battery has internal resistance r.
-The resistances of the rails, which are separated by distance l, and the bar are effectively zero. b.
-Evaluate vterm for εbat=1.0 V, r=0.10 Ω, l=6.0 cm, and B=0.50 T.
+The resistances of the rails, which are separated by distance l, and the bar are effectively zero. a.
+Show that the bar reaches a terminal speed vterm, and find an expression for vterm.

 Was this helpful?